duhui/multiball/README.md

 This is an attempt to do some pseudo multicast stuff with Redis.
 If Redis is the AK-47 of NoSQL, then...
 [AK-47s for everybody!](http://www.youtube.com/watch?v=tZQdaEFa_60)
 ###Also
 I don't feel nearly as comfortable with rspec as I do more traditional unit testing, so forgive if they are ugly.
+Actor model is feeling like a good fit...maybe I should do that.